arisah-ijeoma/loco2/task/YOUR_NOTES.md

 ## Getting started
-This program assumes that your ruby version is set to 2.5.1
+This program assumes the following:
+1. Your ruby version is set to 2.5.1
+1. You have postgresql installed and running

 To successfully run this program, please follow the instructions below:
 1. Download the zip file attached in the email